 - A Fierce Green Fire–A good overview to many topics covered throughout the year.
 Documents many historical events over the past 50 years in environmental science.

 - HHMI Gorongosa: The Guide–This free 34 minute film accompanies many wonderful ecology lessons from HHMI.
 It features E.O.
 Wilson (a well-known ecology) and a teenage boy from Africa.
+It is a good foundation video for Units 1 and 2.

 - PBS Gorongosa–This 6 hour series also in Gorongosa National Park in Africa feature many ecological topics.
 A good video to have for emergency sub days.